damienhanoun/loan-application/README.md

   - .Net 8
   - Docker Desktop
   - Latest nswag version
-  - Certificate required for front end in trusted certificates
+  - Certificates for front end and backend

 # API and tests launch pre-requisite
 - Run Docker Desktop

-# Using Azure resources manually created
+# Environments configuration
-- Given an AppConfiguration with all expected configuration (See `appsettings.Development.json`)
+By default, everything run locally
-  - In `Acquisition.Api` folder, after replacing each `<...>`, run : `dotnet user-secrets set "AppConfig:ConnectionString" "Endpoint=https://<app configuration path>.azconfig.io;Id=<your id>;Secret=<your secret>"`
+Even if there is a production configuration that is used to deploy on Azure, it is not supposed to be used by another people than me